vm2781/adversarial_attacks/README.md

 # Adversarial Attack Evaluation System

 A serverless system that generates adversarial examples against neural networks and tests their transferability to Google's Gemini 2.0 Flash vision model.
+Inside folder `cloud_attacks`

 ## What It Does